tuffee88/d3d12ProxyEdrDx11_0/README.md

 # Known Issues

-- You might see some screen flickering and/or incorrect fog rendering on Nvidia GPUs, but in general the game is playable with all major features intact
+- You might see some screen flickering and/or incorrect fog rendering on Nvidia GPUs
 - There have been reports of frequent crashes ingame on AMD R7 GPU

 # Donate